maciewheeler/Predicting-Brackets-Grand-Slam-Tennis-Tournaments/chintan/README.md

 -   [x] m2018.csv
 -   [x] m2019.csv

-2. Open the notebook `neural_network.ipynb`
+2. Open the notebook `neural_network.ipynb` / `svm.ipynb` / `gradient_boost.ipynb`

-3. Check that the years are correctly mentioned.
+3. Check that the `Inputs` heading contains the right parameters.

 4. Run the notebook until a preview of the variable `r_16_merge` is displayed.

-5. Compare it to the tournament result
+5. Compare it to the tournament result.

 ### When adding more data,